quirimmo/angular-animations-pack/projects/angular-animations-library/README.md

 export class AppModule {}
 ```

-After that, simply call the animation's function you want to use inside your component's animation metadata property.

 ## Animations

 All the animations can be used by calling the corresponding functions and passing in the parameters expected by the current animation you are using.
-There are mainly two kind of animations:
+There are two kind of animations:

 - **Simple Animations**
 - **Complex Animations**